AdaCore/spark2014/docs/ug/en/source/package_contracts.rst

 The last case allows subprograms in two packages to mutually reference the abstract state of the other package in their data and flow dependencies.

+.. index:: constant with variable inputs; in state abstraction

 Special Cases of State Abstraction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^